yingzitingge/xinge/docs/what-is-candid-photography.md

 Some photographers will also tell you to shoot from the hip - even in burst mode.
 I find that I just don't have the spatial awareness to frame up a decent shot when the camera is at my hip, but if you can do it and do it well, go for it!

-Get more details on taking candid photos in the video above by [PhotographyTV](https://www.youtube.com/channel/UC_QlBKlb1mlrXNcoCUue62Q).

 ## **Candid Photography Meaning**